fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-series-charts.md

 To render a multi-series bar chart in 2D, set the `type` to `msbar2d`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=msbar2d "@@open-newtab") page of multi-series bar 2D chart.

 A multi-series bar 2D chart looks like:

 {% embed_all standard-charts-multi-series-charts-example-3.js %}